abutchart/modular-recon/README.md

 The other controllers perform roughly the same actions but get input in the format `controller.sh targets.txt target_dir`.
 The controller script will then go on to store all of its data in a directory with the name specified. "no_subs" means that the controller does not enumerate subdomains. "subs" means it does.
 A "heavy" controller will perform more thorough checks but will be slower and noisier than a "light" controller.

 Non-controller modules may have numbers.
-Like the distinction between "light" and "heavy", the higher the number, the more thorough (but slower and noiser) the script will be.
+Like the distinction between "light" and "heavy", the higher the number, the more thorough (but slower and noisier) the script will be.